Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

 So if you’re after a different experience, you must add Júzcar to your list!

 A town located in the mountains of Malaga province, Ronda is one of the most visited towns in Andalusia.
-Although it’s very small, Ronda’s monuments are worth seeing.
+This incredible town is packed with monuments that are worth seeing.

 The most famous spot in Ronda is Puente Nuevo, a historic stone bridge spanning El Tajo gorge and outstanding views.

-Other popular attractions are Plaza de Toros, the bullring, and the Arabic baths which are the best baths preserved in Spain.
+Other popular attractions in Ronda are Plaza de Toros, the bullring, and the Arabic baths which are the best baths preserved in Spain.

 You can drive from Malaga to Ronda or take a train plus coach.
 The easiest and most convenient option is the drive takes about 1 hour and 25 minutes whereas the train plus coach can take up to 3 hours.